James Clerk Maxwell: Personal life

 A collection of his poems was published by his friend Lewis Campbell in 1882.

 Descriptions of Maxwell remark upon his remarkable intellectual qualities being matched by social awkwardness.

 Maxwell wrote the following aphorism for his own conduct as a scientist: He that would enjoy life and act with freedom must have the work of the day continually before his eyes.
 Not yesterday's work, lest he fall into despair, not to-morrow's, lest he become a visionary—not that which ends with the day, which is a worldly work, nor yet that only which remains to eternity, for by it he cannot shape his action.
 Happy is the man who can recognize in the work of to-day a connected portion of the work of life, and an embodiment of the work of eternity.
 The foundations of his confidence are unchangeable, for he has been made a partaker of Infinity.
 He strenuously works out his daily enterprises, because the present is given him for a possession.

 Maxwell was an evangelical Presbyterian and in his later years became an Elder of the Church of Scotland.
 Maxwell's religious beliefs and related activities have been the focus of a number of papers.
 Attending both Church of Scotland (his father's denomination) and Episcopalian (his mother's denomination) services as a child, Maxwell underwent an evangelical conversion in April 1853.
 One facet of this conversion may have aligned him with an antipositivist position.

 Scientific legacy

 Recognition

-In a survey of the 100 most prominent physicists conducted by Physics World—Maxwell was voted the third greatest physicist of all time, behind only Newton and Einstein.
-Another survey of rank-and-file physicists by PhysicsWeb voted him third.
+In a survey of the 100 most prominent physicists conducted by Physics World, Maxwell was voted the third greatest physicist of all time, behind only Isaac Newton and Albert Einstein.
+Another survey of rank-and-file physicists by PhysicsWeb also voted him third.

+Many physicists regard Maxwell as the 19th-century scientist having the greatest influence on 20th-century physics.
+His contributions to the science are considered by many to be of the same magnitude as those of Newton and Einstein.
+On the centenary of Maxwell's birthday, his work was described by Einstein as the "most profound and the most fruitful that physics has experienced since the time of Newton".
+When Einstein visited the University of Cambridge in 1922, he was told by his host that he had done great things because he stood on Newton's shoulders; Einstein replied: "No I don't.
+I stand on the shoulders of Maxwell."
+Tom Siegfried described Maxwell as "one of those once-in-a-century geniuses who perceived the physical world with sharper senses than those around him".